casetext/r-and-r/README.md

 ### Description

-This repository includes code and scripts to reproduce the results presented in our paper of the same title.
+This repository includes code and scripts to reproduce the results presented in our [paper of the same name](https://arxiv.org/abs/2403.05004).

 ## Requirements